 It doesn’t have to be this way.
 You can bring new life to old posts with a few tricks.
 Here are 12 tips.

-1. Make the title more SEO friendly: Knowing what we know now about SEO and title placement, look through your old posts and see if there are titles that could be rearranged to be a bit more appealing.
-Also, titles longer than 70 characters will likely be truncated, so make sure the the titles are under 70 characters, or that the most important info is at the front of the title.
+Knowing what we know now about SEO and title placement, look through your old posts and see if there are titles that could be rearranged to be a bit more appealing.
+Also, titles longer than 70 characters will likely be truncated, so make sure that the titles are under 70 characters, or that the most important info is at the front of the title.
 You may be wondering… will this mess up the SEO on this post?
 No. It fact it may improve your SEO.
 This will not change the permalink on your post, only the title that shows up.
 And Google is constantly crawling, so it will pick up the new information very quickly.